cvilsmeier/go-sqlite-bench/README.md

 Benchmarks for Golang SQLite Drivers
 ==============================================================================

+> [!NOTE]
-This work is sponsored by Monibot - Server and Application Monitoring.
+> This work is sponsored by Monibot - Website, Server and Application Monitoring.
-Try out Monibot for free at [https://monibot.io](https://monibot.io?ref=go-sqlite-bench).
+> Try out Monibot for free at [https://monibot.io](https://monibot.io?ref=go-sqlite-bench).

 For benchmarks I used the following libraries: